Breakthrough/PySceneDetect/manual/api.rst

     scene_list = detect('my_video.mp4', ContentDetector())
     split_video_ffmpeg('my_video.mp4', scene_list)

 This is just a small snippet of what PySceneDetect offers.
 The library is very modular, and can integrate with most application workflows easily.
 In the next example, we show how the various library components can be used to create a more customizable scene cut/shot detection pipeline.
+In addition, demonstrations of common use cases can be found in the `tests/test_api.py <https://github.com/Breakthrough/PySceneDetect/blob/v0.6/tests/test_api.py>`_ file.

 .. _scenedetect-detailed_example: